wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.2.0 =
-Minor code tweaks and tested with WordPress 4.2.3
+Added LinkedIn button, option to disable counters, and tested with WP 4.2.4.